-- J. "Report" means any communication received by the local welfare agency, police department, county sheriff, or agency responsible for child protection pursuant to this section that describes maltreatment of a child and contains sufficient content to identify the child and any person believed to be responsible for the maltreatment, if known. - K. "School Personnel" means professional employee or professional's delegate of MSA who provides health, educational, social, or psychological, law enforcement or child care services. - L. "Sexual Abuse" means the subjection of a child by a person responsible for the child's care, by a person who has a significant relationship to the child (as defined in Minn.
-Statute), or by a person in a current or recent position of authority (as defined in Minn.
-Statute) to any act which constitutes a violation of Minnesota statutes prohibiting criminal sexual conduct.
-Such acts include sexual penetration sexual contact, solicitation of children to engage in sexual conduct, and communication of sexually explicit materials to children.
-Sexual abuse also includes any act involving a minor that constitutes a violation of Minnesota statutes prohibiting prostitution, or use of a minor in a sexual performance.
+- J. "Report" means any communication received by the local welfare agency, police department, county sheriff, or agency responsible for child protection pursuant to this section that describes maltreatment of a child and contains sufficient content to identify the child and any person believed to be responsible for the maltreatment, if known. - K. "School personnel" means professional employee or professional's delegate of Math and Science Academy who provides health, educational, social, psychological, law enforcement, or child care services. - L. "Sexual abuse" means the subjection of a child by a person responsible for the child's care, by a person who has a significant relationship to the child (as defined in Minnesota Statutes section 609.341, subdivision 15), or by a person in a current or recent position of authority (as defined in Minnesota Statutes section 609.341, subdivision 10) to any act which constitutes a violation of Minnesota statutes prohibiting criminal sexual conduct.
+Such acts include sexual penetration, sexual contact, solicitation of children to engage in sexual conduct, and communication of sexually explicit materials to children.
+Sexual abuse also includes any act involving a minor that constitutes a violation of Minnesota statutes prohibiting prostitution or use of a minor in a sexual performance.
 Sexual abuse includes all reports of known or suspected child sex trafficking involving a child who is identified as a victim of sex trafficking.
-Sexual abuse includes the status of a parent or household member who has committed a violation that requires registration under Minn.
-Stat. § 243.166, Subd.
-1b(a) or (b) (Registration of Predatory Offenders). - M. "Threatened injury" means a statement, overt act, condition, or status that represents a substantial risk of physical or sexual abuse or mental injury.
+Sexual abuse includes threatened sexual abuse which includes the status of a parent or household member who has committed a violation that requires registration under Minnesota Statutes section 243.166, subdivision 1b(a) or (b) (Registration of Predatory Offenders). - M. "Threatened injury" means a statement, overt act, condition, or status that represents a substantial risk of physical or sexual abuse or mental injury.
 Threatened injury includes, but is not limited to, exposing a child to a person responsible for the child's care who has (1) subjected the child to, or failed to protect a child from, an overt act or condition that constitutes egregious harm; (2) been found to be palpably unfit; (3) committed an act that resulted in an involuntary termination of parental rights; (4), or committed an act that resulted in the involuntary transfer of permanent legal and physical custody of a child to a relative.